net-funkyrobot/funkyrobot-angular-slidescroll/README.md

 # funkyrobot-angular-slidescroll

-Full screen slide based layout with scroll/keyboard event transition.
+Full screen, slide based layout with scroll/keyboard event transition.

 funkyrobot-angular-slidecroll is an Angular JS component that comprises a set of Angular directives.